Dead Astronauts: Reception

-While there was much criticism a cult following has emerged seeing this novel as a innovative visionary work of climate fiction, as Nina Allen writes, "the author deliberately deconstructs the very concept of familiarity and forces us up against his subject matter in a way that demands we not only engage with it, but recognize its vast importance to our lives and futures.".
+Dead Astronauts received critical acclaim, even though some reviewers and readers didn't like the novel.
+Kirkus Reviews said the novel "may be (VanderMeer's) best book yet" while in The Guardian, Nina Allan called Dead Astronauts "genuinely innovative."
+Allan added, "the author deliberately deconstructs the very concept of familiarity and forces us up against his subject matter in a way that demands we not only engage with it, but recognize its vast importance to our lives and futures.".